What Am I? A Microphone Singer's Definition of Voice Types

 Soprano, or high female

 Ariana Grande is one of these.
 I call these singers Disney Princess singers.
 (Not at all in a bad way.
 Love Disney.)
 Their sound is a head register mix.
-Their natural low notes are B or B♭ and high notes E or F. They tend to go to pure head tones at F♯ - and then are able to access more of their high range with relative ease.
+Their natural low notes are B or B♭ and they can typically blend comfortably to an F. They tend to go to pure head tones at F♯ - and then are able to access more of their high range with relative ease.
 They can hit pitches down to G or even lower if they learn to access their pure chest register.
-Typically, though, they have to get the hang of smoothing out the inevitable “bump” that will happen when they sing lower than a B or B♭.
+Typically, though, they have to get the hang of smoothing out the typical (but not inevitable) “bump” that will happen when they sing lower than a B or B♭.

 Alto, or low female

-There are two versions of this singer: trained or naturally good, and untrained or inappropriately trained.
+There are two versions of this singer: 1. trained or naturally good

 Trained or naturally good

 This singer can sing two octaves from F# or G below middle C (G3) in a chest register or chest mix.
+"Money notes" are F5 - A6.
 Often this singer also has access to her head register to sing even higher but with the lighter, less complex timbre of the the head register.

 Untrained or inappropriately trained

-This singer can sing comfortably between G3 to C5.
+The untrained female singer can sing comfortably between G3 to C5.
 Most can sing slightly lower and/or higher than those pitches, but that range is safe.
-Higher than a D5 can’t be assumed.
+Higher than a D5 cannot be assumed.
 Even with a pro.

 Tenor, or high male